Show All Answers

 Vehicles with expired registrations are not automatically considered abandoned under state law.
 However, they may be deemed junk vehicles and subject to code enforcement action.

-If the vehicle remains inoperable more than seventy two consecutive hours on public property, it may be declared a public nuisance if it meets certain criteria.
-Junked vehicles must be reported to Code Enforcement.
+If the vehicle remains inoperable more than 72 consecutive hours on public property, it may be declared a public nuisance if it meets certain criteria.

 Any person with a "reportable conviction or adjudication" who resides, works or attends school in Allen must register as a sex offender with the Allen Police Department.
 Call 214.509.4239 to get information regarding registration.

 Interested in joining our force?
 First, review our eligibility requirements and disqualifications.
 Qualified applicants may browse current career opportunities and apply online.Selected applicants must complete written and physical agility tests.
 They must also complete a background check; pass an oral board and polygraph test; submit to medical screenings, drugs tests and psychological exams; and complete a final interview with the police chief and deputy chief.